 Chemical Labels Improve Safety

-Properly-labeled chemicals protect employees from hazardous fumes, toxic vapors, flammable mixtures, and other workplace hazards.
-Learn more OSHA’s HazCom 2012 regulations.
+Properly labeled chemicals protect employees from hazardous fumes, toxic vapors, flammable mixtures, and other workplace hazards.
+Learn more about OSHA’s HazCom 2012 regulations.

 The following is a transcript of the Chemical Labeling Flowchart infographic: